xmc-aalto/dismecpp/README.md

 it indicates that the change should be given close attention and additional testing with other datasets, to ensure that there are no regressions.
 To run these tests manually, use the `test/eurlex-test.py` script provided in this repository.

-The github CI tests ensure that, with selective warning suppression, the code can be compiled on gcc versions 8 to 12 and clang 10 to 14 with `-Wall -Werror`.
+The github CI tests ensure that, with [selective warning suppression](doc/warnings.md), the code can be compiled on gcc versions 8 to 12  and clang 10 to 14 with `-Wall -Wextra -Werror`.
 Building is tested on Ubuntu versions `18.04`, `20.04` and `22.04`, in both `Debug` and `Release` configuration.
 The current status of the builds (including unit tests) is [![Build](https://github.com/xmc-aalto/dismecpp/actions/workflows/build.yml/badge.svg)](https://github.com/xmc-aalto/dismecpp/actions/workflows/build.yml).